About Us and Club Events

 Pavilion Bar

 The pavilion bar is licensed until 11.00pm from Monday to Saturday and, depending on demand, may be open until 10.30pm on Sunday.
-The real ales from Fullers are recommended.
+The real ales from Fullers and Twickenham Ales are recommended.
 Social events, open to members of all Sports Sections, are arranged from time to time by the Pavilion Committee.
 Look out for announcements in the Pavilion.